peacock

 The birds were plucked, pruned, roasted, and then re-feathered before being placed on the serving platter.
 Tongues were an especially important edible part.
 They allegedly tasted terrible and wreaked havoc on digestive systems, resulting in the discontinuation of their appearance on dining tables.
 The last recorded meal occurred in 1914, after which time the bird was retired from the menu.

-(6) Peafowl survival in the wild for about 15 to 25 years.
+(6) Peafowl survive in the wild for about 15 to 25 years.

 Like other wild animals, these birds can succumb to a variety of threats.
 Some of the most common causes of death include heatstroke, bacterial infections, septicemia, and contagious diseases.
 They also fall prey to attacks from coyotes.
 When they live in captivity, peafowl can live from forty to fifty years assuming they cared for properly.